It takes a multitude of skills to become a LandlordBoss. One of these is the ability to write the perfect rental listing.

 Nailing your rental listing is particularly important in rental saturated markets where there is more competition for tenants.
 However, it can also be the difference between attracting good tenants and attracting great tenants.

-We know that no matter how great your rental property is, if a prospective tenant can’t see this in a listing, you may risk them not giving it a second look.
+We know that no matter how great your rental property is if a prospective tenant can’t see this in a listing, you may risk them not giving it a second look.
 By taking the time to perfect your rental listing, you can ensure that it stands out from the rest.

-Here’s our top tips for writing the perfect rental listing:
+Here are our top tips for writing the perfect rental listing:

 Just like any good sales person, a landlord must find the right balance between showing off the best features of a property and not overselling what a property has to offer.
 The compromise between these two examples is simple: tell the truth.

 Be factual and informative in your rental listing so that renters know exactly what to expect.
 List the facts: how many bedrooms/bathrooms the property has, the amenities, the location… And remember, the more specific the better.
 It’s a great idea to supply a floor plan and/or the property’s square footage if available.

 Steer clear of fluffy words that do not add any real value to your rental listing.
 Words like ‘amazing’ or ‘charming’ may have ticked the boxes in your elementary creative writing class, but they are not going to cut the mustard when it comes to your rental listing.

 Even though your rental property may be ‘awesome’, it’s hard to know what this may look/feel like from a renter’s perspective.
 A much more effective tactic is to tell your renter exactly why the property is so great, by using terms that accurately describe the property and its best features.
 We recommend substituting superfluous words such as ‘fantastic’ and ‘wonderful’ with terms such as ‘spacious’ or ‘well-located’ to elevate your listing.